-- 78. The 2010 Retail and Commercial Leisure Study identified Cardinal Park, in an edge of centre location in Ipswich, as a key leisure venue.
+- 86. The 2010 Retail and Commercial Leisure Study identified Cardinal Park, in an edge of centre location in Ipswich, as a key leisure venue.
 It concluded that overall there is a 'reasonable range and choice of commercial entertainment and cultural facilities, including pubs and restaurants, cinema, ten-pin bowling, health and fitness clubs, museums and theatres.
 This broad range needs to be maintained and enhanced to prevent further dilution to competing centres.'
-The 2013 Study identified that such uses are likely to become more important in terms of the future vitality of the town centre. - 79.
+The 2013 Study identified that such uses are likely to become more important in terms of the future vitality of the town centre. - 87.
 The 2010 Study identified a shortfall in health and leisure facilities, that over the longer term there would be demand for new cinema screens in the town centre and that there is a need for a bowling facility in the town centre.
-Allocation IP260 therefore allocates the former Odeon Cinema at Major's Corner for leisure uses and leisure uses are identified as a development opportunity within the River and Princes Street Corridor Opportunity Area as a means of drawing such uses into the town centre.
+Site allocation IP260 therefore allocates the former Odeon Cinema at Major's Corner for leisure uses and leisure uses are identified as a development opportunity within the River and Princes Street Corridor Opportunity Area as a means of drawing such uses into the town centre.
 Policies CS14 and DM22 would also support the provision of further such uses in the town centre, with a limited level of provision in the Central Shopping Area, should they come forward.
-As mentioned above, planning permission for a cinema in part of the Buttermarket shopping centre was granted in 2012 although remains unimplemented. - 80.
-The 2013/14 Authority Monitoring Report shows that crime is falling in Ipswich and the town centre was awarded a Purple Flag accreditation in 2012 recognising excellence in the management of the town centre at night.
-Such trends are likely to assist in encouraging successful provision of leisure uses into the town centre.
+As mentioned above, planning permission for change of use of part of the Buttermarket